Quick Tip – Grain Raising Prevents Rough Finishes

 When to Skip This Step

-Oil-based finishes dont raise grain significantly.
-If youre using polyurethane or Danish oil, grain raising isnt necessary.
+Oil-based finishes don’t raise grain significantly, so if you’re using polyurethane or Danish oil, grain raising isn’t necessary.
 The technique applies specifically to water-based products.
+I only bother with this step when I know water-based finish is going on the piece.

 Common Errors

-Using too much water floods the wood and causes problems.
+Probably should have led with this section, honestly.
+Using too much water floods the wood and causes all sorts of problems — warping, swelling, staining.
 A slightly damp cloth works best.
-Also avoid sanding too aggressively after raising grain as you want to remove just the fuzz, not dig into fresh wood.
+Also, don’t sand too aggressively after raising grain.
+You want to remove just the fuzz, not dig into fresh wood underneath.
+I’ve over-sanded a couple times and had to redo the whole surface.

 David Chen